-The decision notice will be sent to the applicant or their agent and published on our website.
-Letters will be sent to people who made comments.
+The decision notice (together with any associated legal agreement, if applicable) will be sent to the applicant or their agent and published on our website.
 If permission is refused or granted subject to conditions the applicant (only) has the right to appeal to the Planning Inspectorate.

 This privacy notice tells you what to expect when Planning collects personal information, and what rights you have in relation to the information we hold about you.